tvelingkar/rosa-starterkit/content/SetupNginxK8s.md

 ### 2 - Create the secret and configmaps

 Create self signed SSL certificate and key to access the application securely.
+Press enter for all the field values.

 ```execute
 openssl req -nodes -new -x509 -keyout key.pem -out cert.pem -days 365